seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exeunt TROILUS and CRESSIDA*

 **PANDARUS**
-Who’s there? what’s the matter? will you beat
+Who's there? what's the matter? will you beat
 down the door?
-How now! what’s the matter?
+How now! what's the matter?

 *Enter AENEAS*